cloudfour/lighthouse-parade/README.md

 ## Usage

-### Scan site: crawl + lighthouse + aggregate

 `npm run scan -- <URL>`

 Ex: `npm run scan -- http://www.dfwfreeways.com/`

 Runs a crawler on the provided URL.
 Discovers all URLs and runs a lighthouse report on each HTML page, then writes them to a CSV file located in `./data/<timestamp>/urls.csv`.
 The individual reports are written to `./data/<timestamp>/reports/`.
 At the end, each report file is bundled into one aggregated report CSV with each row representing a URL and each column is a metric.
-This is a combination of each of the commands below.

-### Discover site URLs

-`npm run urls -- <URL>`

-Ex: `npm run url -- http://www.dfwfreeways.com/`

-Runs a crawler on the provided URL.
-Discovers all URLs and writes them to a CSV file located in `./data/<timestamp>/urls.csv` .
-By default, a `robots.txt` file will be ignored, but this flag can be manually changed at the top of `urls_task.js`.

-### Generate Lighthouse reports

-`npm run reports -- <path/to/urls.csv>`

-Ex: `npm run reports -- data/1595551804243/urls.csv`

-Generates a Lighthouse report for each URL in the provided CSV file.
-Non-HTML content-types will be ignored (Ex: CSS, PNG, JSON).
-The default report format is CSV, but this flag can me manually changed at the top of `lighthouse_task.js`.
-Each report will be written to a `reports/` directory in the same directory as the input CSV file.

-### Aggregate Lighthouse reports

-`npm run combine -- <path/to/reports/dir>`

-Ex: `npm run combine -- data/1595551804243/reports`

-Generates a single spreadsheet with rows for each individual Lighthouse report found in the directory

 ## Analysis spreadsheet template